Alleviating the $\bar B \to D \tau \nu$ and $\bar B \to D^* \tau \nu_\tau$ puzzle in the MSSM: Numerical Analysis

-{In the left (middle) panel of Fig.~\ref{fig4} we present the correlation between ${\mathcal{R}}(D)$ and ${\mathcal{R}}(D^*)$ at tree-level (due to the SUSY contributions to the lepton penguins alone).
-As can be seen from this plot, in presence of MSSM one-loop corrections, ${\mathcal{R}}(D)$ {can reach $0.34$ while ${\mathcal{R}}(D^*)$ extends to $0.28$ at $1\sigma$ level and can be up to $0.37$ and $0.30$ at $2\sigma$ level, respectively}, which are results rather consistent with the Belle measurements and not that far from the BaBar ones.
-To our knowledge, these enhancements in both ${\mathcal{R}}(D)$ and ${\mathcal{R}}(D^*)$ have never been accounted for before in any NP scenario.}
+In the top-left (top-right) panel of Fig.~\ref{fig4new} we present the correlation between ${R}(D)$ and ${R}(D^*)$ at tree-level (at one-loop due to the SUSY contributions to the lepton penguins alone).
+As can be seen from this plot, in presence of MSSM one-loop corrections, ${R}(D)$ can reach $0.335$ while ${R}(D^*)$ extends to $0.277$, which are results rather consistent with the Belle measurements and not that far from the BaBar ones. {This correlation can be understood from the fact that SUSY one-loop corrections give a significant contribution to $g_{VL}$ only (of order $6\%$) and, hence, according to Eqs.
+(15)--(16), both $R(D)$ and $R(D^*)$ are affected by the same correction factor $\propto (1+g_{VL})^2$ through a common Wilson coefficient.
+It is also worth noting that the enhancements of $R(D)$ and $R(D^*)$ require a very peculiar region of parameter space of the MSSM, especially in terms of $m_{{\tilde\chi}_1^-}$ and $\tan\beta$, wherein, however, all experimental and theoretical constraints sensitive to the latter two quantities are taken into account and included in our scan and numerical analysis.} To our knowledge, these enhancements in both ${R}(D)$ and ${R}(D^*)$ have never been accounted for before in any NP scenario.
+The dependence of ${R}(D)$ and ${R}(D^*)$ on $\tan \beta$ is displayed in Fig. \ref{fig:tanbeta}.
+As can be seen from these plots, a larger value of $\tan \beta$ is preferred by larger values of ${R}(D)$ and ${R}(D^*)$.
+This can be understood from Eqs. (\ref{chargino_coup}) and (\ref{neutralino_coup}) that emphasise the increase of the neutralino and chargino couplings with the $\tau$ lepton at very large $\tan \beta$.

-It is also very relevant to extract the typical mass spectra which are responsible for the MSSM configurations yielding ${\mathcal R}(D)$ and ${\mathcal R}(D^*)$ values (potentially) consistent with experimental measurements, as these might be accessible during Run 2 at the LHC.
-As an indication, this is done in Fig.~\ref{fig4} (right panel), limitedly to the lightest stau and sneutrino.
-The plot shows a predilection of the highest ${\mathcal R}(D)$ and ${\mathcal R}(D^*)$ points for MSSM parameter configurations with $m_{\tilde\tau_1}>m_{\tilde\nu_1}$ while the absolute mass scale can cover the entire interval from from 200 GeV to 1.8 TeV.
-However, the points with ${\mathcal R}(D)>0.33$ require a rather large $\tilde\tau_1$ mass (say above 500 GeV) irrespectively of the $\tilde\nu_1$ one as well as large $\tan\beta$.
-This signals that there occurs an interplay between mass suppressions in the loops and enhancements in the couplings. \\
+It is also very relevant to extract the typical mass spectra which are responsible for the MSSM configurations yielding ${R}(D)$ and ${R}(D^*)$ values (potentially) consistent with experimental measurements, as these might be accessible during Run 3 at the LHC.
+As an indication, this is done in Fig.~\ref{fig4new} (bottom-left panel) for the case of the lightest stau and sneutrino.
+The plot shows a predilection of the highest ${R}(D)$ and ${R}(D^*)$ points for MSSM parameter configurations with $m_{\tilde\tau_1}>m_{\tilde\nu_1}$ while the absolute mass scale can cover the entire interval from 200 GeV to 5 TeV.
+However, the points with ${R}(D)>0.33$ require a rather large $\tilde\tau_1$ mass (say above 2.5 TeV) irrespectively of the $\tilde\nu_1$ one as well as large $\tan\beta$.
+This signals that there occurs an interplay between mass suppressions in the loops and enhancements in the couplings.